Mat-Ferraro/PickAndPlace/Documentation/architecture.md

    (object no longer detected), raise `pickup_lost` and stop motion immediately.
    This catches workpieces dropped mid-transit and arm moves with nothing grabbed.

+3. **Stall / jam detection (StallGuard).** During transit moves, the TMC2209 `DIAG` lines flag a motor stall (jam, obstruction, or unexpected hard stop).
+A trip aborts motion and raises `motion_fault` with the offending axis.
+StallGuard needs a minimum velocity, so it covers transit moves but not very slow ones;
+   slow precision moves (e.g. `PROBE_Z`) are covered by ToF instead.
+Steppers are open-loop, so this is the primary defence against silent lost steps — a software move-duration timeout cannot catch a jam, because step generation continues on schedule regardless of whether the motor turned.

-Both faults transition the machine to FAULTED, halt the program executor, and require an explicit `reset_fault` + `home` before resuming.
-Neither can be caught or handled from within the job program.
+All three faults transition the machine to FAULTED, halt the program executor, and require an explicit `reset_fault` + `home` before resuming.
+None can be caught or handled from within the job program.

 ## 12. Persistent configuration